pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 .. incimage:: /images/NameTool.jpg 200px right

-The :newterm:`Name Tool` lets you edit the name of the model that is the primary selection.
+The :newterm:`Name Tool` is a panel-based tool that lets you edit the name of the model that is the primary selection.
 A model's name can help ypu distinguish its purpose or role, and is used as the default file name for :ref:`STL export <ug-export>`.
-Model names can be seen in the :ref:`Tree Panel <ug-tree-panel>`.
+Model names can be seen in the :ref:`Tree Panel
+<ug-tree-panel>`.

+When attached to a model, the Name Tool displays a :ref:`Name Tool Panel
-The Name Tool is a panel-based tool that appears above the model.
-It has a text input field that responds to the mouse and keyboard to edit the name along with an "Apply" button that applies the changed name to the model.
+<ug-name-tool-panel>` above the model.
+This panel has a text input field that
+responds to the mouse and keyboard to edit the name along with an "Apply" button that applies the changed name to the model.
 It will not let you apply an invalid name (empty or with leading or trailing whitespace) or a name that is already used by another model.

 .. admonition:: VR Only